A dislocation is a separation of two bones where they meet at a joint. A joint is the place where two bones connect, which allows movement.

 When to Contact a Medical Professional

-Call 911 right away if the person has any of the following:
+Call 911 or the local emergency number right away if the person has any of the following:

 - A bone projecting through the skin